ciurlaro/Android-Application/README.md

  and generates a response.

 The _MockEngine_ has been used to **intercept HTTP messages** and check their correctness.
 Given a correct HTTP message, it provides a response analogous to the one that the real Server would have provided.

+REST Standard used [TODO]

 #### Firebase Authentication